bootstrapworld/curriculum/lessons/order-of-operations/langs/en-us/slides.md

 *Circles of Evaluation* allow us to draw the structure of mathematics.
 The rules are simple:{style="font-size:15pt"}

-__Rule #1:__ Every Circle must have one - and only one! - operator written at the top.
+__Rule #1:__ Every Circle must have one - and only one! - function written at the top.

 __Rule #2:__ The inputs to the function are written left-to-right, in the middle of the Circle.